nickjoven/intro-to-react/README.md

 Let's think about the purpose of the child and parent components.

-The child is there for us to dynamically pass specific information.
-The parent is there to instruct React on what to do with the information.

 Assume that I wanted to be able to create `<p>` tags within `<h3>` elements, and provide each `<p>` tag with different text.

 This is what I would do: